-Calum Thomson is an independent non-executive director of SUTL and was appointed to the board in July 2017.
+Independent non-executive director of SUTL and was appointed to the board in July 2017.

 Calum is a former Senior Audit Partner at Deloitte LLP and currently holds a number of non-executive directorships within the investment industry.
 He has more than 25 years of industry experience.